- For health professionals

 There are four clinics spread across the state, located at:

-You don’t need a doctor’s referral to go to these free clinics, but you do need to phone ahead to make an appointment.
+You don’t need a doctor’s referral to go to these free clinics, but you do need to make an appointment.
 Don’t just turn up.

 You can make an appointment in two ways: